ava-labs/avalanche-tooling-sdk-go/README.md

 		},
 	)

-	deploySubnetTx, _ := newSubnet.CreateSubnetTx(wallet)
+	// Build and Sign CreateSubnetTx with our fee paying key deploySubnetTx, _ := newSubnet.CreateSubnetTx(wallet)
+	// Commit our CreateSubnetTx on chain
 	subnetID, _ := newSubnet.Commit(*deploySubnetTx, wallet, true)
 	fmt.Printf("subnetID %s \n", subnetID.String())

 	// we need to wait to allow the transaction to reach other nodes in Fuji time.Sleep(2 * time.Second)

 	newSubnet.SetBlockchainCreateParams(subnetAuthKeys)
-	deployChainTx, _ := newSubnet.CreateBlockchainTx(wallet)
+	// Build and Sign CreateChainTx with our fee paying key (which is also our subnet auth key) deployChainTx, _ := newSubnet.CreateBlockchainTx(wallet)
+	// Commit our CreateChainTx on chain
-	// since we are using the fee paying key as control key too, we can commit the transaction
+	// Since we are using the fee paying key as control key too, we can commit the transaction
 	// on chain immediately since the number of signatures has been reached blockchainID, _ := newSubnet.Commit(*deployChainTx, wallet, true)
 	fmt.Printf("blockchainID %s \n", blockchainID.String())